 Pursuant to the LG Chem Collaboration Agreement, we granted LG Chem an exclusive license to develop, manufacture and commercialize our lead product, CUE-101, as well as Immuno-STATs that target T cells against two additional cancer antigens, or Product Candidates, in Australia, Japan, Republic of Korea, Singapore, Malaysia, Vietnam, Thailand, Philippines, Indonesia, China (including Macau and Hong Kong) and Taiwan, which we refer to collectively as the LG Chem Territory.
 On December 20, 2018, we reported the selection of Wilm's Tumor 1, or WT1, as the first target antigen for a Product Candidate under the LG Chem Collaboration Agreement.
-We retain rights to develop and commercialize all assets included in the LG Chem Collaboration Agreement in the United States and in global markets outside of the LG Chem Territory.
-Under the LG Chem Collaboration Agreement, we will engineer the selected Immuno-STATs for up to three alleles, which are expected to include the predominant alleles in the LG Chem Territory, thereby enhancing our market reach by providing for greater patient coverage of populations in global markets, while LG Chem will establish a chemistry, manufacturing and controls, or CMC, process for the development and commercialization of selected Product Candidates.
+In June 2021, after ongoing discussions regarding the selection of the second of the two additional cancer antigens LG Chem and Cue agreed to let the selection period expire without a second antigen being selected.
+We retain rights to develop and commercialize all assets included in the LG Chem Collaboration Agreement in the United States and in global markets outside of the LG Chem Territory, Under the LG Chem Collaboration Agreement, we will engineer the selected Immuno-STATs for up to three alleles, which are expected to include the predominant alleles in the LG Chem Territory, thereby enhancing our market reach by providing for greater patient coverage of populations in global markets, while LG Chem will establish a chemistry, manufacturing and controls, or CMC, process for the development and commercialization of selected Product Candidates.
 The LG Chem Collaboration Agreement provided LG Chem with the option to select one additional Immuno-STAT for an oncology target, or an Additional Immuno-STAT, for an exclusive worldwide development and commercialization license.
 On December 18, 2019, we and LG Chem entered into a global license and collaboration agreement, which was amended on November 5, 2020.
 We refer to such agreement, as amended, as the Global License and Collaboration Agreement.
 The Global License and Collaboration Agreement supersedes the provisions of the LG Chem Collaboration Agreement related to LG Chem's option for an Additional Immuno-STAT but generally does not become effective unless and until LG Chem exercises its option, other than certain select provisions including the length of the option period and representations, warranties and covenants of the parties.
-On April 30, 2021, LG Chem's option pursuant to the Global License and Collaboration Agreement, as amended on November 5, 2020, expired.
-We will retain an option to co-develop and co-commercialize the additional program worldwide.
+On April 30, 2021, LG Chem's option pursuant to the Global License and Collaboration Agreement, as amended on November 5, 2020, expired, and accordingly the Global License and Collaboration Agreement no longer contains any material obligations of Cue.
+We will retain an option to codevelop and co-commercialize the additional program worldwide.